zlatanvasovic/zlatanvasovic.github.io/blog/2020/06/make-your-julia-package.md

 ## Adding tests

 It's a good practice to make sure your code works by adding tests.
-Test file is already conventiently created as `test/runtests.jl`.
+Test file is already conveniently created as `test/runtests.jl`.
 Tests are scoped inside `@testset`s and have a `@test condition` syntax.
 Let's add a few tests:
 ```julia